pnb990/PyPnbPartKeepr/README.md

 ./manage.py createsuperuser
 ```

-If you use static files
+each time you change static files need to do this:
 ```
 python manage.py collectstatic
 ```